tsunami643/blog/_posts/2021-10-06-ti10-team-guide.md

 #### Team Bald

-* Literally the only reason I'm including this is to preempt the sea of reddit comments that would inevitably say, *"YOU FORGOT TEAM BALD OMEGALUL."*
+* Literally the only reason I'm including this is to preempt the sea of reddit comments that would inevitably say, *"YOU FORGOT TEAM BALD OMEGALUL gorgcBald gorgcBald gorgcBald"*

 #### AdmiralBulldog